 Google Authenticator is a tool that allows you to easily, securely sign in to several services all across the web and devices.
 It basically provides a randomly generated code that will be reset every few seconds making sure that no one gets access to any of the accounts secured with Google Authenticator without your smartphone.
 So, there is no question about the security of this service.
 What happens if you lost access to your smartphone or you accidentally uninstalled the Authenticator app while cleaning up your device?

 It will be a bit hard to get into the Authenticator after that.
-Especially if you do not have the smartphone with you.
-You won’t be able to sign into any of the services connected with the Authenticator until you figure something out.
+Especially if you do not have a smartphone with you.
+You won’t be able to sign in to any of the services connected with the Authenticator until you figure something out.
 In this article, we are going to provide you the steps you can try to get your access back to the Google Authenticator.

 If you have a Secret Key Backup